grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-Did you know?
-I created this repo just to keep my Github contribution graph green.
+I can't maintain over 7 active branches at the same time for the same repository.
-I use another email as `user.email` so that people can't see my real contributions(except for prs/issues).
+Please get them reviewed before I can work on the new ones

-Last Update: 2025-01-07 12:18:15.176426+00:00
+Last Update: 2025-01-07 18:13:23.501255+00:00